m9sweeper/m9sweeper/docs/content/en/docs/Getting started/easy-install.md

 {{% alert title="Installation Note" color="primary" %}}
-If you are installing this on Azure Kubernetes Services (AKS) or Google Kubernetes Engine (GKE) or any other installation where the kubernetes API is blocked from reaching out to external URL for things such as Validating Webhooks, please see the section reguarding Validating Webhook installations in the [advanced installation guide](../advanced-install).
+If you are installing this on Azure Kubernetes Services (AKS) or Google Kubernetes Engine (GKE) or any other installation where the kubernetes API is blocked from reaching out to external URL for things such as Validating Webhooks, please see the section regarding Validating Webhook installations in the [advanced installation guide](../advanced-install).
 {{% /alert %}}